TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Discussion

 Alternatively, the fact that \name{} b appears to be under-dense relative to an Earth-like composition may be explained by a rocky composition that is enhanced in Ca and Al-rich minerals rather than the typical Earth-like rocky compounds of magnesium silicates and iron \citep{dorn19}.
 At temperatures exceeding 1200 K within the mid-plane of the protoplanetary disk, the condensation fraction of Ca and Al is greater than that of Mg, Si, and Fe, which would provide more solid Ca and Al-rich material from which rocky planets could form.
 As such, if \name{} b formed in situ, it could belong to an alternative class of Super-Earths whose rocky interior compositions differ significantly from the Earth and the majority of Super-Earths.

 Among the M dwarf planets depicted in Figure~\ref{fig:mr} that are under-dense relative to an Earth-like composition (denoted sub-Neptunes for simplicity), all of which are larger than 1.7 \Rearth{,} \name{} b is fairly unique in that the insolation it receives is uncharacteristically high.
 With an insolation flux of $F=121^{+12}_{-11} F_{\oplus}$, \name{} b is the second most highly irradiated sub-Neptune orbiting an M dwarf \citep[TOI-1685 b receives an insolation flux of $217\: F_{\oplus}$;][]{bluhm21}.
-This fact makes \name{} b a uniquely accessible sub-Neptune for atmospheric characterization.
-The physical implications of a large equilibrium temperature on a sub-Neptune will have to wait for such observations (see Section~\ref{sect:atm}).
+This fact makes \name{} b a somewhat uniquely accessible sub-Neptune for atmospheric characterization.
+The physical implications of a high equilibrium temperature on a sub-Neptune will have to wait for such observations (see Section~\ref{sect:atm}).
 Other examples of well-studied USP sub-Neptunes around FGK stars include 55 Cnc e \citep{bourrier18} and WASP-47 e \citep{vanderburg17}.
-The exact cause of these peculiarities is unknown but it has been noted that 55 Cnc and WASP-47 are the most metal-rich stars among small USP planet hosts ([Fe/H]$_{\text{55 Cnc}}=0.35$, [Fe/H]$_{\text{WASP-47}}=0.38$; \citealt{dai19}) and they are the only known systems to contain both a small USP planet and a close-in giant planet.
-For comparison, \name{} also appears to be somewhat metal-rich ([Fe/H]$=0.23^{+0.07}_{-0.08}$) but our RV analysis does not provide any evidence for an outer giant planet.
+The exact cause of these peculiar under-dense planets is unknown but it has been noted that 55 Cnc and WASP-47 are the most metal-rich stars among small USP planet hosts ([Fe/H]$_{\text{55 Cnc}}=0.35$ dex, [Fe/H]$_{\text{WASP-47}}=0.38$ dex; \citealt{dai19}) and they are the only known systems to contain both a small USP planet and a close-in giant planet, the presence of which can influence icy pebble drift and thus the water inventory of the inner disk \citep{bitsch21}.
+For comparison, \name{} also appears to be somewhat metal-rich ([Fe/H]$=0.23^{+0.07}_{-0.08}$ dex) but our RV analysis does not provide any evidence for an outer giant planet.
 Further investigations of these features, and the possiblity that these USP planets are representative of a new class of Ca and Al-rich Super-Earths, may provide clues of possible evolutionary pathways that are able to produce sub-Neptune USP planets.